A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM

+We are now ready to state the multigrid V-cycle algorithm in Algorithm~\ref{alg:vcycle} in abstract form, as it has been done in numerous publications.
 In addition to the level transfers and smoothers discussed before, the recursion of the algorithm requires closure at level 0, denoted as the inverse of $A_0$.
 This is called coarse grid solver, and in an implementation can be a direct solver since the system is small, or a basic iterative method like conjugate gradients or GMRES since the system is well conditioned.